-With the ceramic fuel effect in position the control operation must now be fully rechecked as in sections 10.4 to 10.8.
-Make sure that the isolating valve at the 'T' connector is open.
+With the ceramic fuel effect in position the control operation must now be fully rechecked.
+Make sure that the isolating valve at the elbow is open.

 - When first turned on from cold, the flames will appear predominantly blue. - When operating the fire for the first time, some vapours may be given off which could set off smoke alarms in the vicinity.
 These vapours are quite normal with new appliances.
 They are totally harmless and will disappear after a few hours use.